-- The MVS client software is compatible with 32/64-bit Windows XP/7/10, 32/64-bit Linux, and 64-bit MacOS operating systems.
-Here we take Windows as an example. - The graphic user interface may differ by different versions of the client software you use.
+- The MVS client software is compatible with 32/64-bit Windows XP/7/10 operating systems. - The graphic user interface may differ by different versions of the client software you use. - You can download the MVS client software from www.mstarvision.com